Due to facility repairs the Labor and Delivery Unit has temporarily moved to the Women and Newborn Unit effective 17 June until 30 June.

 Pediatric Evaluation and Treatment Team (PETT)

 PETT specializes in evaluation and treatment of high risk preterm infants and children (birth – 36 months) with complex medical and developmental conditions and work closely with the child's medical team to provide the highest quality, best clinical practices in early intervention services.
-All services are provided at Womack Army Medical Center and take place in our outpatient clinic on the 5th floor of the hospital or in the NICU, MBU or pediatric wards for inpatients.
+All services are provided at Joel Health Clinic on Fort Bragg or in the Neonatal Intensive Care Unit (NICU) for inpatients.

 The PETT Staff